-Within Somerset's borders are:-
+Within Somerset's borders are:

 However, this doesn’t paint the whole picture; there are some areas of the County experiencing very different circumstances.
 Many people living in towns have fewer opportunities to enjoy the rural landscape and may be experiencing poor conditions in their immediate environment.